Doing the right things at the right time is one of the most important concepts necessary to understanding success.

 Or resources may be an issue instead of sequence.
 Perhaps the resources aren't yet available to complete a task and move the project forward.

-In all these cases, one most consider the strategic implications of what the "right time" is to do a task.
+In all these cases, one must consider the strategic implications of what the "right time" is to do a task.
 This can take very long-term planning, or at the very least, significant thought as to the right time and place to begin or continue an important task.

 The Right Time Evolves